-In the height of the African summer heat, my husband and I got off the grid, took it slow, and fell into the beauty of the African bush and her abundant wildlife for a surprisingly inexpensive, self-drive, self-catering week.
-We decided to follow the example of the animals themselves and travelled from water hole to water hole … well in our case, from swimming pool to swimming pool.
+In the height of the African summer heat, my husband and I got off the grid, took it slow, and fell into the beauty of the African bush and her abundant wildlife for a surprisingly inexpensive, self-drive, self-catering week in the Kruger Park.
+We decided to follow the example of the animals themselves, and travelled from water hole to water hole … well in our case, from swimming pool to swimming pool.

 Punda Maria Gate to Punda Maria Rest Camp – 8.6km

 The sweat dripped off our bodies as we walked the short distance from the gate reception to our car, by mutual agreement we were driving straight to Punda Maria Rest Camp for a swim, but the bush had different plans for us.
 It took us an hour and a half to make the short journey to our first camp … but how could we not stop to watch buffalo, elephants, and a Mamma warthog with her babies going for a cooling swim?

 And as for our swimming pool at Punda Maria Rest Camp?
 Surrounded by trees and sculpted with gently trickling water rockeries, this pool is utterly perfect for wallowing.

 Today’s highlight: the baobab trees and a matriarchal herd of elephants winding their way out of the hills to graze on the sweet green grasses in the vlei … a magical ending to a sunset drive on the Mahogany loop (S99).

 Good to know: don’t be put off by the communal veranda at the Punda Maria Rest Camp; the two nights we spent here were very sociable affairs with our fellow travellers from all over the world.
 The sundowners, the braais, the shared dinners and easy chats under the African stars were intoxicating.

 Punda Maria to Shimuwini Rest Camp – 171km